Inverse conductivity problem with one measurement: Uniqueness of multi-layer structures: Reconstruction of the conductivity distribution for multi-layer concentric disks

 \subsection{Uniqueness of the conductivity value for multi-layer concentric disks}

-By Theorem \ref{thm3.31}, we see that the geometric information of the multi-layer concentric disks can be uniquely recovered, disregarding the material information.
-Now, we turn to the unique recovery of the material information, i.e., $\sigma_{k}, k=1,2,\ldots,N.$
+By Theorem \ref{thm3.31}, we see that the conductivity distribution of the multi-layer concentric disks can be uniquely recovered under high-order probing wave.
+Next, we shall give the unique recovery of the material information, (i.e., $\sigma_{k}, k=1,2,\ldots,N$) with the known geometric information under some low-order probing waves.
+To this end, we first introduce the following notation.
+Let $M> N$.

-Let $M\gg N$.
 We denote by $C^{N}_{M}$ the set of all combinations of $N$ out $M$, say e.g., for one combination